What We Do

 - Staff includes engineers, hydrologists, planners and field inspectors and skilled workers

 - Maintain 28 miles of major streams and washes, with 120 miles of smaller channels, including ditches and streams

 - Keep 86 miles of closed channels, including culverts and storm pipes cleaning and draining well

 Where it Happens

-This is a map of the Stormwater system, with each of the assets.
-In April, the City transferred Stormwater Maintenance from the Streets to the Water Services Division (WSD).
+The above are maps of Open and Closed Channel maintenance work thus far in Fiscal Year 2022.
+In April 2020, the City transferred Stormwater Maintenance from the Streets to the Water Services Division (WSD).
 Since then, Stormwater has borrowed staff from Wastewater Collection crews, who were reassigned to reduce the risk of exposure to COVID-19.
-The wrenches show the number of closed maintenance jobs staff has done, cleaning over 1300 catch basins, drains, and culverts!
+The wrenches show the number of closed maintenance jobs staff has done, cleaning nearly 800 catch basins, drains, and culverts since July 2021!

 What We’re Up Against

 The 2019 Museum Fire has burdened our system because stormwater runoff brings ash and additional debris from the burn scar areas.
 Stormwater staff focuses on preparing the Spruce Avenue wash for rain events.
 Stormwater staff serve as Flood Directors as part of the Museum Flood Area Emergency Alert Process.

 How We Do It

 For a full-screen view, click the box with the arrow in the bottom right-hand corner of the map, or visit the full sized map.